Effective Jun 2026 EBLR-linked · Floating Rate

 SBI Education Loan Female Interest Rate Benefits

-Because the underlying rate is floating (it moves with RBI's repo rate), the 0.5% gap between female and male applicant rates stays constant even when the headline rate changes.
-If repo rises and the male rate becomes 9.4% on Global Ed-Vantage Secured, the female rate moves to 8.9% in the same quarter - the differential is preserved.
+Since the base rate is a floating one (it changes with the RBI's repo rate), the 0.5% difference between female and male applicant rates remains the same even when the headline rate changes.
+Thus, if the repo rate increases and the male rate becomes 9.4% on Global Ed-Vantage Secured, the female rate changes to 8.9% in the same quarter, and the difference is maintained.

 Where the 0.5% concession applies